 The flush mechanism being utilized is known as Tornado Flush, which uses two nozzles to siphon water, creating a powerful, yet effective flush, whilst still only consuming 1.28 gallons.

 Something worth considering however, is that this is quite expensive compared to some of its competitors, so it's not well suited for people wanting to find a bargain.

-I see the EcoLogic as a cheaper alternative for those working with a smaller budget.
+I see the EcoLogic as a cheaper low water toilet for those working with a smaller budget.
 Niagara are a brand known for designing water conservation fixtures for the bathroom.
 And this is another that fits the bill, using 1.28 GPF.

 Something that can often confuse consumers is the idea that the lower down the price scale you go, the lower the quality.
 This does hold true in several cases, but hidden in the market, are options that are still equipped with good designs, and decent functionality that will still handle day to day use in your average family household.
 In my opinion the 22001WHCO1 is one of those.